 Covers the major elements of the managerial process which transcend country borders.
 Will examine the reasons why organisations elect to become transnational and look at the differences between international trade and multinational operations.
-Topics of organisation, communication, strategy and operations will be examined in the light of international demands.
-Students will be acquainted with the environmental challenges which impact on international managers and will deal with the problems of ethical consideration.
+Topics of organisation, communication, strategy and operations will be examined in the light of international demands. be acquainted Students will with environmental challenges which impact on international managers and will deal with the problems of ethical consideration.